Software portability: Similar systems

 When operating systems of the same family are installed on two computers with processors with similar instruction sets it is often possible to transfer the files implementing program files between them.

 In the simplest case, the file or files may simply be copied from one machine to the other.
 However, in many cases, the software is installed on a computer in a way which depends upon its detailed hardware, software, and setup, with device drivers for particular devices, using installed operating system and supporting software components, and using different drives or directories.

 In some cases, software, usually described as "portable software", is specifically designed to run on different computers with compatible operating systems and processors, without any machine-dependent installation.
 Porting is no more than transferring specified directories and their contents.
 Software installed on portable mass storage devices such as USB sticks can be used on any compatible computer on simply plugging the storage device in, and stores all configuration information on the removable device.
-Hardware- and software-specific information is often stored in configuration files in specified locations (e.g. the registry on machines running Microsoft Windows).
+Hardware- and software-specific information is often stored in configuration files in specified locations such as the registry on Windows).

-Software which is not portable in this sense will have to be transferred with modifications to support the environment on the destination machine.
+Software which is not portable in this sense must be modified much more to support the environment on the destination machine.